Microbiologist

 You could work in a variety of different areas.

-If you work in healthcare as a clinical microbiologist you would identify pathogens – which produce diseases – and work out how to protect communities from the spread of infection.
+If you work in healthcare as a clinical microbiologist, you'd identify pathogens – which produce diseases – and work out how to protect communities from the spread of infection.

 Or you could do research and development in different areas, including: